jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-08-20.md

 Tasks:

-* Riaan: Create the meetup.com event meet-end-greet when date and place is confirmed. ✔ / ✘
+* Riaan: Create the meetup.com event meet-and-greet when date and place is confirmed. ✔ / ✘
 * Riaan: Create boilerplate contact information for the meet-and-greet. ✔ / ✘
 * Riaan: Get the list of 30+ web companies to Freda who will coordinate people